LeoAnnArbor/SDC-Kidnapped_Vehicle_and_Particle_Filter/README.md

+# Kidnapped Vehicle (Localization)

+This project aims to develop an algorithm in C++ using particle filter to localize a vehicle in a 2D space.
+During the simulation, the vehicle is provided with measurements that can detect landmarks within its sensor range, and a map corresponding to the 2D space with positions of the landmarks.
+The particle filter is designed to estimate the position of the vehicle by identifiying the particles with most matched landmarks.
+The implemented algorithm is able to track the positon and the heading of the vehicle within the requirement.

+Description below comes from the original repo.

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.